Navigating SC DOT- How to find info and who to contact

 Read more from Lancaster County Monthly Email Newsletter

-Meeting Details Video Link: February 9th, 2026 Location: County Council Chambers, Lancaster, SC Agenda Packet Link: Click here Lancaster County Council Meeting Recap (Feb.
-9, 2026) 1) Call to Order ⏱ 0:58 – Chairman Brian Carnes opened the regular meeting, noted a quorum, and confirmed proper public notice.
-2) Welcome and Recognition ⏱ 1:23 – Chairman Carnes welcomed attendees, reviewed meeting expectations (decorum, phones, etc.), and set up the flow for public participation.
-3) Pledge of...
+Meeting Details Video Link: March 9th, 2026 Location: County Council Chambers, Lancaster, SC Agenda Packet Link: Click here Lancaster County Council Meeting Recap (March 9, 2026) 1) Call to Order ⏱ 1:15 – Chairman Brian Carnes opened the regular meeting, noted a quorum, and confirmed proper public notice.
+2) Welcome and Recognition ⏱ 1:38 – Chairman Carnes welcomed attendees, reviewed meeting expectations, and asked everyone to silence phones and be respectful during the meeting.
+He also...